bc-tools/for-latex/TeXfactory/readme/coc/about-project.md

 ### One `about.yaml` file for the project

-Let's start with the important `FictivePack/about.yaml` file which gives information about the project.
-This file uses the `YAML` syntax; the content below is very expressive, except perhaps for the key `require` which simply indicates the coding languages required to make the package works where the key `name` can be omitted if you just want to use the lower case like with our fictive example.
+Let's start with the important `FictivePack/about.yaml` file which gives informations about the project.
+This file uses the `YAML` syntax; the content below is very expressive, except perhaps for the key `require` which simply indicates the coding languages required to make the package works.

 ~~~yaml
 general: